jantinnerezo/livewire-alert/README.md

 ## Filament

-Integrate Livewire Alert in your Filament project, simply register the JavaScript asset in the boot method of your `AppServiceProvider` in `boot` method to import SweetAlert2.
+Integrate Livewire Alert in your Filament project, simply register the JavaScript asset in the boot method of your `AppServiceProvider` import SweetAlert2.

 ``` php
 use Filament\Support\Facades\FilamentAsset;